Hashtag Web3 Logo

 Fungibility and Interchangeability

-ERC-20 tokens are fungible—each token is identical and interchangeable.
+ERC-20 tokens are fungible; each token is identical and interchangeable.
 One USDC is exactly equal to any other USDC.
-This makes them perfect for currencies, governance tokens, and commodities.
-Fungibility contrasts with NFTs (ERC-721) where each token is unique.
+This makes them suitable for currencies, governance tokens, and commodities.
+Fungibility contrasts with NFTs (ERC-721), where each token is unique.

-The math is simple addition and subtraction.
-Wallets don't track individual token "coins"—they sum up balance.
-When you send 10 tokens, it doesn't matter which specific tokens; they're all equivalent.
+Wallets don't track individual token "coins"; they sum up balances.
+When you send 10 tokens, it doesn't matter which specific tokens; they are all equivalent.
 This simplicity enables efficient calculations and makes ERC-20 ideal for financial applications.

 Extensions and Optional Features

 While six functions are mandatory, ERC-20 includes optional additions. name, symbol, and decimals provide metadata about the token.
-These aren't required but are universally implemented—they make tokens human-readable in wallets and interfaces.
-Without them, users would see cryptic contract addresses instead of familiar names like "Dai" or "USDC."
+These aren't required but are commonly implemented; they make tokens human-readable in wallets and interfaces.
+Without them, users would see cryptic contract addresses instead of familiar names.

 Security Considerations

 ERC-20's simplicity has some security gaps.
-The standard doesn't prevent sending tokens to contracts that can't handle them—tokens sent to the wrong contract might be lost forever.
+The standard doesn't prevent sending tokens to contracts that can't handle them; tokens sent to the wrong contract might be lost.
 The approve mechanism can allow malicious contracts to drain approved amounts.
 Race conditions in approve/transferFrom can be exploited by watching the mempool.

 ERC-223 and ERC-777 addressed some limitations with enhanced security and functionality.
-However, ERC-20's network effects proved too strong—most projects stick with the simpler, proven standard despite its imperfections.
+However, ERC-20's network effects have led most projects to stick with the simpler, proven standard despite its imperfections.
 The ecosystem understands ERC-20's quirks and has developed patterns to work around them safely.

 Token Economics and Supply

-ERC-20 doesn't dictate token economics—supply can be fixed, inflationary, or deflationary.
-Bitcoin has a fixed 21 million cap; some tokens mint new supply indefinitely.
+ERC-20 doesn't dictate token economics; supply can be fixed, inflationary, or deflationary.
+Some tokens mint new supply indefinitely.
 ERC-20 just tracks whatever supply exists; economic policy is up to the project implementing the token.

 Mint and burn functions are common extensions.
 Minting creates new tokens, increasing supply.
 Burning destroys tokens, decreasing supply.
 While not part of the base ERC-20 standard, most token contracts include these functions for supply management.
 Governance tokens often use burning to create deflationary pressure.